-Why Sales Coaching Can Help Your Team Beat a Recession
+How Sales Coaching Can Help You Beat Economic Challenges

 During challenging economic times, it’s only natural for sales leaders to look for ways to do more with less.
 While your budget may be cut, chances are your sales goal hasn’t been.

 For sales leaders looking to boost performance, training your frontline sales managers with a comprehensive sales coaching program can make a big difference.
 Industry research shows that sales coaching can help increase revenues by 20% or more.
 A renewed focus on sales coaching can give your team the edge they need to succeed in a recession.

 To get the most from your sales coaching program, consider these three factors.

 #1 Coaching is an Essential Responsibility of a Manager